FirstGoodHuman/Encryptor-Decryptor/README.md

 *It works only in Windows!*
 -----------------------------------------------------------------------------------

-U can use it super easly...
+U can use it super easily...

 1)  First "Run it as Administrator", when u run it, it start and download/update some libraries...
 (Need internet!)